black-sliver/evermizer/README.txt

 STILL TO BE FIXED:
   (with feature set outlined above)
-  Show info to the player if market timer is over but vigor won't spawn yet Remove now unnecessary parts of first WW patch
+  Show info to the player if market timer is over but vigor won't spawn yet Act3 has camera location bugs in houses until blindly talked to Lance Lance is still somewhat buggy
-  Act3 has camera location bugs in houses until blindly talked to Lance Lance is still somewhat buggy
+  Stop and Lance are missabe
-  Stop and Lance are missabe, Fire Power location still marked as missable Put rocket behind mungola / change tinker progression?
+  Put rocket behind mungola / change tinker progression?
   Remove some cutscenes?
-  Desaturnate 2.0: make sure *NO* hatches can be skipped
+  Desaturnate 2.0: make sure *NO* hatches can be skipped Remove unnecessary parts of first WW/open world patch

 LINUX AND MAC BUILD INSTRUCTIONS: